Employment Lawyer in El Paso, Texas

 Retaliation at Work in Further Detail

 Even though it is illegal for employers to retaliate against their employees, it nevertheless happens.
-Here are some some of the most commonly encountered indicators that you could be facing retaliation at your place of work:
+Here are some of the most commonly encountered indicators that you could be facing retaliation at your place of work:

 - Reduction of Hours: One of the most popular forms of retaliation used by employers is to substantially reduce their employees’ hours.
 You may be being retaliated against if you used to work 40 hours a week and your employer lowered your hours to 20 after you filed a complaint.